bnadlerjr/hoboken/README.md

       [--ruby-version=RUBY_VERSION]  # Ruby version for Gemfile
                                      # Default: 2.0.0
-      [--tiny]                       # Generate views inline; do not create /public folder
+      [--tiny]                       # Generate views inline; do not create /public folder [--type=TYPE]                  # Architecture type (classic or modular)
+                                     # Default: classic

     Generate a new Sinatra app

-Options to be supported in the future: tiny, type (classic, modular), middleware, git.
+Options that may be supported in the future: middleware, git.

 Future ideas for generator "add ons":